pireddag/formatRef/README.md

 * if the test is passed, the program is quiet
 * if the test is failed, the program outputs a description of the test, the test command and the desired output

 The test loads files from directories that are specified in an absolute way; I haven't yet figured out how to get Scheme to load files from directories specified with a relative path.

+The tests can be run with
+`scheme --quiet < testFormatRef.scm`